China shares fall, investors await economic data

-HONG KONG (Reuters) - China stocks slid on Thursday in subdued trade as some investors awaited direction from coming economic data and others remained wary of the market in spite of government support.
+HONG KONG, Aug 6 (Reuters) - China stocks slid on Thursday in subdued trade as some investors awaited direction from coming economic data and others remained wary of the market in spite of government support.

 Investors want to see China’s July trade data, to be released on Saturday, while they watch out for new government policy linking to economic and infrastructure-related area.